 The normal process is for your agent to put your house out to tender to three reputable contractors, ideally NHBC registered.
 The agent will ensure that you appoint the builder offering the most suitable tender.
 Price is not the only consideration – for example, you may value an earlier completion date.
 Your agent should ensure that both the builder and yourself understand the contract you are entering into and its obligations.

 If you have chosen a Turnkey service option with HebHomes, we will appoint one of our trusted affiliated contractors and not tender the job.
+Studio Charrette can organise a full build solution for our customers in England and Wales.

 Once Building Control Consent is approved and your main contractor is appointed, it is time to start procuring materials required for building your home.
 This will be your responsibility or that of your contractor to organise.
 Site access and connections will also need to be finalised at this stage.